galtx-centex/galtx-centex.github.io/_greyhounds/walter.md

 medicalhold: no
 pic: walter.jpg
 ---
 Walter was found as a stray - underweight, and full of parasites including Heartworms.
-Not tattooed, he appears to be a Saluki cross.
-He will need a few months in foster care to complete medical treatment.
 Despite whatever he has experienced in his past, Walter is a joyful, mischievious puppy.
 We believe he will make a wonderful family pet.
+Update: Walter has now completed Heartworm treatments without complication!
+Also, his Embark DNA analysis confirms what we suspected.
+He is equal parts Greyhound and Saluki, and all together adorable!